SAFE-Stack/docs/docs/intro.md

 ## What is SAFE?
 The SAFE stack is an **open-source, free, flexible** end-to-end, **functional-first** stack for **cloud-ready web applications** that emphasizes **type-safe programming**.

-The SAFE stack allows you to **develop client/server web applications almost entirely in [F#](https://www.microsoft.com/net/learn/languages/fsharp/)**, without needing to compromise and shoehorn your codebase into an object-oriented framework or library, and without needing you to be an expert in CSS or HTML to create compelling, rich client-side web applications.
+The SAFE stack allows you to **develop web applications** almost entirely in [F#](https://www.microsoft.com/net/learn/languages/fsharp/), without needing to compromise and shoehorn your codebase into an object-oriented framework or library, and without needing you to be an expert in CSS or HTML to create compelling, rich client-side web applications.

 The SAFE stack is made up of four components: